JanJaapKo/DysonPureLink/readme.md

 c. ```Cloud account email adress```<br>
 d. ```Cloud account password```<br>

-2.As a result an email with a verification code (aka OTP code) will be sent to the mail adress specified at c.<br>
+2. As a result an email with a verification code (aka OTP code) will be sent to the mail adress specified at c.<br>
 e. fill in the verification code in ```email verification code```<br>
 f. specify the machine's name (as you did when registering the machine) if you have more than 1 Dyson device in ```Machine name (cloud account)```<br>